finbourne/lusid-sdk-csharp-preview/sdk/docs/ConventionsApi.md

 ## UpsertCdsFlowConventions

-> UpsertSingleStructuredDataResponse UpsertCdsFlowConventions (UpsertCdsFlowConventionsRequest upsertCdsFlowConventionsRequest)
+> UpsertSingleStructuredDataResponse UpsertCdsFlowConventions (UpsertConventionsRequest upsertConventionsRequest)

 [EXPERIMENTAL] Upsert a set of CDS Flow Conventions.
 This creates or updates the data in Lusid.